forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

 In our case, all we need to output is a JSON formatted file for each page, section and the home page.

-The JSON output format is also [built-in](https://gohugo.io/templates/output-formats/#output-formats), all we need is to open our config file and tell Hugo where to use it.
+The JSON output format is also [built-in](https://gohugo.io/templates/output-formats/#output-formats), all we need is to open our `config.toml` file and tell Hugo where to use it.

     [outputs]